 Then, I had to arrange everything.

-The next step was to add the curtain.
+The next step was to sew the curtain and attach it.
 At first, I bought some legs from a large hardware store.
 They were merely decorative.
 But they did allow for a curtain rod to hold the curtain between them.
-(The following photo was taken from my old phone, when our kitchen was under construction.)
+(The following photo was taken from my old phone when our kitchen was under construction.)